-You shouldn't use birth control pills for acne when you are pregnant, have high blood pressure, have a history of blood clots or heart disease.
-Birth control pills are also not prescribed for girls who haven't reached puberty yet.
+You shouldn't use birth control pills for acne when you are pregnant, have high blood pressure, have a history of blood clots, or heart disease.
+Birth control pills are also not prescribed for young adults who haven't reached puberty yet.

 Some side effects you may experience on the pill include bloating, headaches, nausea, and a very slight risk of developing blood clots.

-You can speak with your dermatologist, primary doctor, obstetrics & gynecologist (OB-GYN) doctor, or nurse practitioner about the pill and whether or not it's right for you.
+You can speak with your dermatologist, primary doctor, OB-GYN, or nurse practitioner about the pill and whether or not it's right for you.
 They can then prescribe the right medication for you after taking your medical history.

 How long will it take for birth control to help clear up acne?